 In a similar vein to the demise of stock photos, companies like Slack and Dropbox have shown that custom illustrations and graphics drive strong brand connections.
 We are expecting more and more websites to implement customized icons, illustrations and other graphics into their website design.
 While this may require more graphic design work, in the end you'll be adding unique assets that customers will connect with your brand, and, ultimately, set your website apart from other online businesses in your industry.
 The latter is critical to online success in the ever-crowding internet.

 Trends in website design do not follow a calendar, but important patterns can be recognized when you examine the data.
 While we will not endorse trendy designs that hurt your business outcomes, trends that will improve those outcomes are important to monitor and implement.
-If you're considering refreshing your website design and functionality to succeed in 2018, contact us.
+If you're considering refreshing your website design and functionality to succeed in today's marketplace, contact us.